-Dr Marc Adam
+A/Prof Marc Adam

 Marc Adam is a senior lecturer in Computing and Information Technology at the University of Newcastle.
 In his research, Dr Adam investigates how wearable sensor technology such as accelerometers, electrocardiography, and eye tracking can be used in human-computer interaction to determine cognitive, affective, and behavioral user states.
 Based on these measures, he explores the impact of user interface design elements on user behavior as well as situation-aware system adaptations for decision support in contexts such as health behavior and electronic commerce.

 Dr Shamus Smith

 Shamus has research interests are in the fields of virtual reality and human-computer interaction.
 He is specifically interested in advanced software interfaces and the interaction opportunities such systems enable.
 His current research interests include the evaluation of in-situ user experiences, the impact of virtual reality technology, simulation and serious games, and eHealth applications.
 He is a software engineer and applies his research through interdisciplinary and industry-based research collaborations.

 A/Professor Tracy Burrows is situated in the School of Health Sciences, at the University of Newcastle.
 She is a Brawn Research Fellow and a Fellow of the Dietitians Association of Australia.
 Her expertise is in the areas of the assessment of dietary intake and conducting high quality research trials.
 Burrows has developed a cohesive program of research on obesity over the lifespan from preschool through to adulthood, with particular focus on dietary assessment, dietary biomarkers /validation methods, obesity management and addictive eating.
 Burrows has more than 100 peer reviewed publications and contributed to National clinical Guidelines and Policy.

 L/Prof Clare Collins